-2. You could also search Gould Law Library’s OPAC for a book on this particular issue.
-To do this, please refer to the section on Library of Congress Subject Headings for an Individual Amendment.
-If you search by subject, using one of the subject headings listed, e.g. Constitutional law -- United States -- Amendments -- 1st, you will find the following two books that should be helpful:
+- You could also search Gould Law Library’s Catalog for a book on this particular issue.
+(Remember to check out the section of this guide on Library of Congress Subject Headings!)
+If you search by subject, using one of the subject headings listed, you will find books that should be helpful.
+For example:

-4. Now that you have familiarized yourself with this topic, you’ll want to find cases on point.
+- Now that you have familiarized yourself with this topic, you’ll want to find cases on point.
 A good way to do this is to conduct a search on either Westlaw or Lexis.
-For this example, you can search Westlaw, choosing the All U.S. Supreme Court cases database (SCT), or Lexis, choosing the U.S. Supreme Court Cases, Lawyer’s Edition database (USLED), using the same query that was used on Hein Online.
+For this example, you can search using the same query that was used on Hein Online.
 This yields several cases on point.
 Don’t forget to Keycite or Shepardize!

 In this example, a motorist was arrested and convicted of drug possession with intent to sell, after a large amount of marijuana was discovered in his car when he was pulled over for a missing headlight.
 The motorist is challenging the conviction, on the basis that the search of his car, during a routine traffic stop, was unreasonable, and therefore violated the Fourth Amendment.